-Steven Spier is the Acting Vice-Chancellor of Kingston University.
-He took up his position in October 2016.
+Steven Spier is the Vice-Chancellor of Kingston University.
+He took up his position in May 2017, after a period as Acting Vice-Chancellor.

 An accomplished academic who is an influential figure in higher education circles, both across the United Kingdom and at an international level, Steven joined Kingston University in September 2012 as Dean of the Faculty of Art, Design and Architecture.
 Under his leadership, the Faculty rose to prominence as one of the top providers of design education both in the United Kingdom and around the globe.

-Before becoming Acting Vice-Chancellor, Steven also held the post of Pro Vice-Chancellor for Culture and Civic Engagement – a role in which he was pivotal in strengthening links with the wider community and forging an extensive network of high-profile external partners.
+Before becoming Vice-Chancellor, Steven also held the post of Pro Vice-Chancellor for Culture and Civic Engagement – a role in which he was pivotal in strengthening links with the wider community and forging an extensive network of high-profile external partners.
+He was appointed Acting Vice-Chancellor in October 2016, before becoming Vice-Chancellor in May 2017.

 A strong advocate of excellence in teaching, research and enterprise, Steven is a highly respected expert in architecture, theatre and dance.
 He joined Kingston University after heading the School of Architecture and Design at the University of Ulster.